adiwg/mdEditor-doc/reference/import-window/import-window.md

       Import items that cannot be matched with an item currently loaded in browser cache are simply added to browser cache.

       {% hint style='danger' %}
   The 'ID' shown is for the item to be imported.
 Unfortunately at this time there is no way to display the internal 'ID' of items already loaded into browser cache.
 Therefore there is no positive way to determine which loaded items will be matched and replaced by import items.
-The best that can be done at this point is to visually match <span class="md-panel">Metadata Record</span>, <span class="md-panel">Contact</span>, and <span class="md-panel">Dictionary</span> names to understand what will happen on import.
+The best that can be done at this point is to visually match <span class="md-panel">Metadata Record</span>, <span class="md-panel">Contact</span>, and <span class="md-panel">Dictionary</span> by names or titles to understand what will happen on import.
       {% endhint %}

   ---